pivotal-cf/bookbinder/README.md

 `config.yml` is a YAML file that holds all the information bookbinder needs.
 The following keys are used:

+- **book_repo**: the org-name/repo-name of the book's github repository.
+- **cred_repo**: the org-name/repo-name of a private repository in which AWS and CF credentials may be kept to facilitate secure CI
 - **repos**: an array of hashes which specifies which documentation repositories to pull in.
 Each hash needs to specify:
     - **github_repo**: the path on github to this repository, i.e. 'organization/repository'.
 The organization is ignored when finding repositories locally.
 The repository must be public (unless finding repositories locally).
     - **directory**: (optional) a "pretty" directory path under the main root that the webapp will use for this sub-repo.